NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 Your configuration will depend on whether you have two or three dead-wheels.
 Don't know the difference?
 Check [the FAQ](/#what-is-the-difference-between-two-and-three-wheel-odometry).

-## Localization Test
+## Localization Test\*

-Running the localization test and driving the robot around the field will allow you to see any discrepancies with your bot's localization.
-Drive encoder localization or dead-wheel localization should both be tuned here.
+Running the localization test and driving the robot around the field will allow you to find any discrepancies with your bot's localization.
+Dead-wheel localization should be tuned after configuring your dead wheels.
 Accuracy of the path following will be dramatically affected by the localization accuracy.

+If you are not using dead wheels, you will perform the localization test later.

 ## DriveVelocityPIDTuner <SkipAyudeBadge :skipIfDriveEncoders="true" />